My stay at Viamede Resort was hosted.

 WHAT IS VIAMEDE RESORT?

 Viamede Resort is a quaint and rustic four-season resort that has resided on Stoney Lake since 1885.
 That means that many families have had grand traditions of visiting and revisiting many times over the years.
-That’s a lot of beautiful Ontario sunsets on the lake watched here.
+So, that is a lot of beautiful Ontario sunsets on the lake watched here, mine included.

 The exterior of the resort was a little worn looking and the landscaping was wild.
 It did suit the resort, like a bit of scuff on a ruggedly handsome man.
 You know, he could shave but he’s pretty adorable with that shadow?
 That’s how I think of Viamede Resort.
 If a landscaping crew came in and completely tidied it up, it wouldn’t feel as comfortable.
 Part of the charm is the overgrown, Ontario oasis of wildflowers.